viveks77/sphere-browser-ext/README.md

 # Sphere - Browser Chat Extension

 A cross-browser extension that enables you to chat with any webpage.
-Ask questions, request summaries, and interact with page content using AI-powered LLMs (Gemini, OpenAI).
+Ask questions, request summaries, and interact with browser/page content using AI-powered LLMs (Gemini, OpenAI).

 ## Features